 The Survey on Income and Living Conditions (SILC) in Ireland, compiled by the CSO, found almost 1 in 6 people in Ireland (17%) are at risk of poverty.

 However 61% of people in rental accommodation are at risk of poverty.
 The CSO deemed anyone with an annual income of less than €12,000 to be at risk of poverty.

-According to Daft.ie’s Irish House Price Report Q4 2016 , house prices in Cork City increased more than the national average in 2016.
+According to Daft.ie’s Irish House Price Report Q4 2017, house prices in Cork City and County increased 5.1% and 7.7% respectively during 2017.

 The Housing Agency has ranked house prices in Cork as ‘Moderately Unaffordable’.